Tulip 'Blue Diamond'

 Product Details

 'Blue Diamond' offers beautifully formed double, purple-violet flowers (no Tulips are truly blue—yet).
-The darker coloring of 'Blue Diamond' makes it a great companion for Double Tulip 'Angélique.'
+The darker coloring of 'Blue Diamond' creates an elegant pairing with the silvery blossoms of Tulip ‘Silver Cloud.’
 Late Midseason.

 Tulipa is an enormous genus, consisting of approximately 75 species.
 Tulips are native to areas including the Middle East and the foothills of the Himalayan mountains.
 These regions have long cold winters and hot, bone-dry summers, and these are the conditions in which Tulips perennialize (or, in other words, return year after year) most successfully.
 In North America, it’s difficult, if not impossible, to replicate these climatic conditions, and as a result, we recommend that most Tulips are treated as annuals.
 Plant the bulbs in fall, enjoy their colorful blossoms in spring, and when the flowers subside, remove the plants, including the bulbs, and compost or discard them.
 The advantages to this ritual are three-fold: You won’t spend weeks of spring waiting for second- or third-year Tulips that don’t bloom; you won’t spend weeks eyeing yellowing and decaying Tulip foliage in your gardens; and you can look forward to the considerable delight of choosing new varieties, colors, and forms each season to refresh your display.